 Regional Tour of American Indian Cultures

-Our on-going “Regional Tour of American Indian Cultures” exhibit takes visitors on a tour through the major regions of the US and Canada and highlights the art and material culture of the tribes who lived there.
+Our permanent exhibit “Regional Tour of American Indian Cultures” takes visitors on a tour through the major regions of the US and Canada and highlights the art and material culture of the tribes who lived there.
 Many of the objects you’ll see were collected by John and Betty Seabury Mitchell.
 This couple shared their passion for Native American art and culture with Evanstonians both old and young.
 In that spirit, the exhibit strives to provide a deeper understanding of Native American art, history, and cultures to all our visitors.

 (East of the Mississippi River)